Aceinna/docs_openrtk/tutorial/VG_AHRS/DataAcquisition.rst

 .. contents:: Contents
     :local:

-OpenIMU makes data-acquision simple by reducing the steps required to get high-quality, inertial sensor data.
+OpenIMU makes data-acquision simple by reducing the steps required to obtain high-quality, inertial sensor data.
 Sensor drivers, filtering, and calibration are handled without the need for additional user input.

-The main routine controlling sensor sampling and processing is TaskDataAcqusition.
+The main routine controlling sensor sampling and processing is *TaskDataAcqusition*.
 This task calls the routines that acquire sensor measurements, filter the data, and apply calibration.
-In particular, the task calls the following, which provides functions to acquire sensor data:
+In particular, the task calls the following:

 ::

     inertialAndPositionDataProcessing(dacqRate);

-After completion of the sensor processing steps, it then calls the algorithm that operates on sensor readings to create processed output.
+*inertialAndPositionDataProcessing()* provides routines that acquire sensor data, call the user-developed algorithm, and (if needed) write the results into an output stream.

 Filtering and Calibration of Sensor Data